Rocket Lab on track for 'Make it Rain' launch today - with another controversial payload

 Crabtree said all Rocket Lab payloads have to pass a safety test, for where the NZSA is typically satisfied to take its lead for a "competent offshore agency" in the US or Australia.
 Practical factors are assessed such as the risk of debris.

 A more abstract "national interest" test is also applied.
-Crabree said it includes consultation with MFAT, security agencies and the NZDF.
+Crabtree said it includes consultation with MFAT, security agencies and the NZDF.

 Earlier, Beck said most defence technologies were "dual use".
 Technologies that had come out of defence spending, including the internet, GPS and imaging systems that can help monitor and inform decision about global warming all gelled with his company's motto that "We go into space to improve life on Earth."